OpenRAG128/GenAI_roadmap/README.md

 </br><br>

 AI FOR INDIA is a generativeAI hackathon conducted over the nation and successfully grasped 150+ attendees along with multiple project submissions and a dynamic 36 HRS.
 PRODUCT BUILDING.
+Our main aim behind this name was: AI FOR INDIA- INDIA FOR THE FUTURE.
+It simply says we want India to be the future of the AI world and we at OpenRAG and AxamineAI are working day and night to make it possible for :india:
 </br></br>
 If you also want to excel in the field of Generative AI and with the fast changing world then you should must follow <a href="https://www.instagram.com/open.rag?igsh=MWRvMmpmMDJ0Ym94NA==">OpenRAG</a>  and <a href="https://www.instagram.com/axamine.ai?igsh=MTFwdHc4MnZtc2I3eQ==">AxamineAI</a>
 </br>